 FREE DELIVERY ON ORDERS OVER £75

-2. How did you come to run the bar?
+1. How did you come to work in the cocktail/drinks industry?
 What's your story?

-6. Is there a gap in the market for a rum mixer, and why?
-For you, which flavours go best with rum, but aren't readily available?
+5. Is there a gap in the market for a rum mixer, and why?

 Rum is lumped in with vodka as something that gets added to soda or fruit juice to make getting drunk a more palatable experience.
 This makes sense when you're drinking fire water – the range of rums available now that don't conform to the polar descriptions of 'flavourless' or 'extremely intense' is getting wider by the day.
 Hence it makes sense that what is mixed with them needs to evolve to be less of a cover up and more of a complement.

 In tandem, how soft drinks are made is seeing a revolution of sorts, away from the intensely sweet to a fresher more refined style.